Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 Only **244 high-value customers** generated **65.09% of total company revenue**.

-However, the top 10 customers generated only **7.21% of total revenue**.
-This means revenue is concentrated across the wider high-value segment rather than being excessively dependent on only ten accounts.
+However, the top 10 customers generated only **7.21% of total revenue**, indicating that revenue concentration is distributed across the wider high-value customer segment rather than being dominated by only a few individual accounts.

 ### Recommendation

-Create a retention and monitoring programme for the full high-value customer segment, rather than focusing only on the ten largest customers.
+Customer retention activity should focus on the wider high-value customer portfolio rather than only the ten largest accounts.

-The programme could include:
+High-value customer monitoring could include:

-- named account ownership
-- scheduled customer reviews
-- monitoring for falling order frequency
+- changes in order frequency
-- monitoring for declining average order value
+- changes in average order value
-- tailored commercial offers
-- early access to new products
-- prioritised service and support
-- alerts for prolonged customer inactivity
+- prolonged periods of inactivity
+- reductions in total customer revenue
+- changes in product purchasing patterns
+- large business-account activity

 ### Expected business benefit

-This would help protect the customer group responsible for most company revenue while reducing the risk of overlooking valuable accounts outside the top 10.
+Monitoring the wider high-value segment would help protect the customer group responsible for the majority of company revenue while reducing the risk of overlooking commercially important accounts outside the top 10.

 ---